Sahil Babayev

+Early life

-Born in 1980 in Baku Sahil Babayev graduated from Baku State University in the field of International Law and International Relations with a Bachelor's degree (2000), a Master's degree with honors (2002), and a PhD in Law (2010).
-He is fluent in English, Russian and Turkish languages and has a good command of French.
+Born in 1980 in Baku, Sahil Babayev graduated with honors from Baku State University, Faculty of International Law and International Relations with a bachelor's degree in 2000 and a master's degree in 2002.
+In 2010, he obtained a PhD in Law.
+He is fluent in English, Russian, and Turkish, and has a good command of French.

-He is a member of the New Azerbaijan Party.
+Sahil Babayev is a member of the New Azerbaijan Party.

+Education

+Mr. Babayev graduated from Baku State University in the field of International Law and International Relations with a Bachelor's degree (2000), a Master's degree with honors (2002), and a PhD in Law (2010).